rishabhd123/Einsite-Data-Science-Hiring-Challenge/README.md

 Distance: I have calculated great circle distance using pickup-dropoff latitude-logitude.
 One can calculate Vincenty Distance also.
 Time_elapsed: Easy to calculate using pandas.

 How to handle null values and outliers: Go through my code.

+#I had secured 11th rank in this competition with 99.2876 score.
+Link to the leaderboard: https://www.hackerearth.com/challenge/hiring/einsite-data-science-hiring-challenge/leaderboard/